-Any business that meets the required criteria can choose to ’freeze’ the Tasmanian registration of their light vehicle, with heavy vehicles having the option to ’freeze’ or have some of the registration renewal fees waived for 12 months (referred to as extend registration).
+Any business that meets the required criteria can choose to ’freeze’ the Tasmanian registration of their vehicle for a continuous period of up to 12 months (referred to as extend registration).

 Applicants must meet each criteria:

-This business relief package is available to Tasmanian registered vehicles only.
+This relief package is available to Tasmanian registered vehicles only.

 Subject to the Conditional registered vehicles core to the business section, light and heavy vehicles that are conditionally registered are not eligible.
 These include vehicles registered in the following conditionally registered schemes:

 ATVs, UTVs and similar small utility vehicles core to the business enterprise transporting passengers or conducting tours that are conditionally registered (e.g. tourism business) may be eligible.

 Businesses who operate multiple ATVs/UTVs should refer to the section below titled tourism businesses who operate multiple ATV’s and/or UTVs.

 Heavy vehicle operators that would like to talk to someone about the eligibility of their conditionally registered heavy vehicle prior to making application please call the number below and ask for a representative from the Registration and Licensing Services, Vehicle Management Team.

 Vehicles registered with WV (work vehicle) registration plates may be eligible to apply to have their registration frozen as part of the Relief Package, or voluntarily cancelled.
 These vehicles are eligible to apply if the business is affected by COVID-19 and these vehicles are a core part of the operations of the business.

 Yes – the ‘business vehicle registration relief package’ applies to businesses only.